-There is surely an eternal rest for the believers in heaven; however, the Scripture assures that there is also a true rest, peace, and joy in the Lord available to the believers now in this present life.
+There is undoubtedly an eternal rest for the believers in heaven; however, the Scripture assures that there is also a true rest, peace, and joy in the Lord available to the believers now in this present life.

 Sadly, many believers today have been deceived by the devil into postponing their rest in the Lord to when they get to heaven.

-As a born-again believer you don’t need to defer your rest, peace, and joy in the Lord till after you leave this evil world.
-The Lord Jesus has made provision for you to have rest, peace and joy in this present troubled world.
+As a born-again believer, you don’t need to defer your rest, peace, and joy in the Lord till after you leave this evil world.
+The Lord Jesus has made provision for you to have rest, peace, and joy in this present troubled world.